kai-do/NakaiZemer.github.io/index.md

 **February 2015–October 2017**
 - Contracted with a managed services company supporting IT needs for a multi-branch pharmacy, a car dealership, and various industrial, civil engineering, and manufacturing companies.
 - Performed maintenance on mission critical servers for clients of the managed service company.
-- Responsible for website and webstore design, creation, marketing, analytics, and continuous maintenance for a CNC manufacturing start-up.
+- Responsible for website and webstore design, creation, marketing, analytics, and continuous maintenance for a CNC manufacturing startup.
-- Designed graphics, technical documents, and instruction manuals for the CNC start-up.
+- Designed graphics, technical documents, and instruction manuals for the CNC startup.

 ## Education